summii/summii.github.io/_posts/2019-01-17-machine-learning-in-simple-words.md

 **Algorithms** One problem can be solved by various methods approximately always.
 Accuracy, speed and size of the finished model depend on the choice of algorithm.
 But there is problem: if the data is shit, even the best algorithm will not help.

+Now Let's decode the fancy terms.

+Artificial Intelligence is the name of the whole field, like biology or chemistry.

+Machine learning is a section of Artificial Intelligence.
+Important, but not the only one.

+Neural Networks are the type of machine learning.
+There are others too.

+Deep learning is the architecture of neural networks, one of the approach to their construction and training.